The learning loop

 Learning Loop Diagram

-Learning is gathering information.
-The key is learning what’s needed, when it’s needed.
+The key to efficient learning is learning what’s needed, when it’s needed.

 • Start with the basics to get a high-level understanding first.
 Don’t learn everything at once.